Modular City intro sale ▪︎ everything Multiphonics CV-1 50% OFF

 Another point is the genuine warmth of analog sound, which is often regarded as nearly impossible to reproduce through digital methods.
 I think that, in going back to the equation governing the behavior of real biased electronic circuits, physical modeling is the best solution for reproducing the warmth and liveliness of those sort of instruments, and is certainly the best candidate to dispel this perceived coldness of digital synthesis.

 I'm a fan of old analog and electromechanical instruments and as a piano player, especially of electric pianos.
-Rhodes pianos can produce a very wide palette of sounds from a crystal clear tones to very nasty ones.
+These pianos can produce a very wide palette of sounds from a crystal clear tones to very nasty ones.

 Your absolutely right in talking about excellent multi-sample solutions, I have tried a couple of those at home, and there are definitely some good ones!
 The point is that when you play them the first time, you find the sound amazing but after one or two weeks you begin to find it a little cold, and after a month you've decided that it is good for practice, but it can't provide the truely pleasurable sensation of playing the real instrument.